 One female bed bug will lay 1-5 eggs a day, or an average of 120 eggs in its life.
 Upon hatching, those juvenile bugs, known as nymphs, will reach adulthood in just 3 weeks.
 Adult bed bugs seek out blood meals by zeroing in on the carbon dioxide we exhale.

 Bed bugs typically find their meal hosts in places where they spend extended periods of time such as in chairs, couches, patio furniture, and bedding of all types.
 Because we emit large amounts of carbon dioxide when we sleep, bed bug infestations are most commonly found in beds and most bed bug bites occur while we are asleep.

 Bed bug bites themselves are painless.
 A bed bug bite is usually accompanied by severe itching that can last from several hours to days.
-The salivary fluid injected by bed bugs is what causes skin to become irritated and inflamed.
+The salivary fluid injected by bed bugs is what causes the skin to become irritated and inflamed.